software-mansion/starknet.py/docs/guide/generating_key_pair.rst

     :end-before: docs-generate: end

-Creating Key pair from Private Key
+Creating key pair from private Key
 ----------------------------------

 To create a key pair from a private key, use the :meth:`~starknet_py.net.signer.key_pair.KeyPair.from_private_key` method.